pigmonkey/spark/README.md

 [aura][8], an [AUR helper][9], is installed by default, it will *not* be used during any of the provisioning.

+## System Mail

+If the `email.user` variable is defined, the system will be configured to forward mail for the user and root to this address.
+Removing this variable will cause no mail aliases to be put in place.

 ## Known Issues

 * [tpfanco][10], normally installed as part of the `thinkpad` role is currently